0xSpaceShard/starknet-devnet/website/docs/postman.md

 Here's how the rest of the parameters should be used, depending on your L1 network:

 - If your L1 network already has a messaging contract deployed that you wish to use, populate `messaging_contract_address` with its address.
+  - The provided address shall be checked by asserting that there indeed is contract code deployed at that address, without any ABI assertions.
 - If your L1 network does not have such a contract, or you simplify wish to deploy a new instance, leave out the `messaging_contract_address` property.
-  - If your L1 network is a local testnet (e.g. Anvil) with the default mnemonic seed and a default set of predeployed accounts, you don't have to specify anything else, a new messaging contract shall be deployed.
+  - If your L1 network is a local testnet (e.g. Anvil) with the default mnemonic seed and a default set of predeployed accounts, you don't have to specify anything else—a new messaging contract shall be deployed using a predeployed account.
   - Otherwise (e.g. on the Sepolia testnet or an Anvil with a custom mnemonic seed) you are expected to populate `deployer_account_private_key` with the private key of a funded account.
 This property is not applicable if `messaging_contract_address` is specified.

 :::note L1-L2 with dockerized Devnet